JetBrains/lets-plot/docs/geocoding.md

 <a id="join"></a>
 #### `map` and `map_join`
 Parameter `map_join` is used to join map coordinates with data.
-Keys used to join map coordinates with data.
+Keys used to join:
 - first value in a pair is data_key (column/columns in `data`)
 - second value in a pair is a map_key (column/columns in `map`)